NNN Lease Audit: What to Review and When to Dispute

 Step 4: Calculate cumulative recovery.
 Sum overcharges across all years within your window.
 Interest on past overcharges may also be recoverable depending on your state and the lease's default interest provision.

-Step 5: Send a consolidated dispute letter.
+Step 5: Send a consolidated dispute letter draft.
 Most tenants send one letter covering all years in dispute simultaneously.
 The letter should state the total claim, break out the amount per year, and cite the lease provisions for each finding.

 In states with a 6-year SOL, a $5,000 annual overcharge from a denominator error represents $30,000 in total exposure.
 The lookback audit is where that recovery happens.